 Author(s): Bob Altman, Derek W. Stinson, and Gerald E. Hayes

 The Oregon Vesper Sparrow (Pooecetes gramineus affinus), a subspecies of the widespread Vesper Sparrow, had an historical breeding range of southwestern British Columbia, western Washington, western Oregon and extreme northwestern California.
 Historical accounts suggest it was locally uncommon to abundant in the disjunct distribution of grassland and savannah habitat in western Washington.
 It has experienced range-wide population declines and range contractions, and many local extirpations.
-In Washington, this includes 20th century extirpations from Vashon Island of the north Puget lowlands, the Dungeness area of the Olympic Peninsula, and probable recent extirpation from San Juan Island.
+In Washington, this includes 20th century extirpations from Vashon Island of the north Puget lowlands, and the Dungeness area of the Olympic Peninsula; and extirpation from San Juan Island appears likely.
 Approximately 90% of the population occurs in the south Puget lowlands, predominantly on Joint Base Lewis-McChord.
 The current range-wide population estimate is <3,000 birds with approximately 300 of those occurring in Washington.
 The Oregon Vesper Sparrow was petitioned for listing under the Federal Endangered Species Act in October 2017.
 In June 2018, the U. S. Fish and Wildlife Service determined that it may be warranted for listing and initiated a 12-month status review.
 It has been a candidate for state listing in Washington since 1998.

 Oregon Vesper Sparrows are present in western Washington primarily from early April through late September, and they migrate to winter in central and southern California.
 They feed on a wide variety of insects during the breeding season supplemented with seeds during migration and winter.
 They are a ground-nesting bird that matures to breed in one year and maintains monogamous pair bonds.
 They will renest after failures and can produce two broods in one year.
 They exhibit relatively high annual site fidelity to nesting areas and defend small territories during the breeding season.